 Students who want to be considered for an Incomplete must apply to their instructor prior to the end of the term.
 If the instructor agrees, the instructor and the student must negotiate the conditions under which the grade of I will be changed to a letter grade and sign a contract.
 The date to submit incomplete work cannot be set beyond the last day of class of the following semester.
-If the student does not complete the terms of the contract then the instructor should submit a grade of F. All contracts for Incomplete grades must be filed with the Associate Dean for Academic Affairs.
+If the student does not complete the terms of the contract then the instructor should submit a grade of F. The instructor must file the contract for Incomplete grades with the Associate Dean for Academic Affairs.